What is the EarlySense System?

 A Hospital in CA, USA Reports:1

-- 89% of nurses reported that monitoring HR and RR and alerts for High / Low parameters helped identifying deteriorating patients.
+- 89% of nurses reported that monitoring HR and RR and alerts for High / Low parameters helped identify deteriorating patients.

 - 92% of nurses reported that risk of fall was decreased.